MarioRuiz/slack-smart-bot/README.md

 On a Smart Bot channel you will be able to run some of the commands just by writing a command, for example: **_`bot help`_**

 Some commands will be only available when the Smart Bot is listening to you.
 For the Smart Bot to start listening to you just say: **_`hi bot`_**.
-When the Smart Bot is listening to you, you can skip a message to be treated by the bot by starting the message with '-', for example: **_`- this message won't be treated`_**.
+When the Smart Bot is listening to you, you can skip a message to be treated by the bot by starting the message with '-', for example: **_`-this message won't be treated`_**.
 When you want the Smart Bot Stop listening to you: **_`bye bot`_**.
+The Smart Bot will automatically stop listening to you after 30 minutes of inactivity.
 If you are on a direct conversation with the Smart Bot then it will be on *listening* mode all the time.

 All the specific commands of the bot are specified on your rules file and can be added or changed accordingly.
 We usually call those commands: *rules*.
 Those rules are only available when the bot is listening to you.